Table of Contents

 The 350E is an embroidery only machine.
 It has a 5” X 5” embroidery field size, which is ample for most of the designs you’ll ever stitch.
 It is an easy to use machine suitable for the beginner sewing enthusiast.

 You have 73 pre-loaded designs to choose from and 3 different fonts for lettering.
 There is a USB port that lets you copy designs from your computer and transfer them to the machine if you need extra designs.

 There is a touchscreen LCD display that lets you do some limited editing of designs such as resizing, rotating and the entry of monogram lettering.
 Other features include auto-threading, auto thread cutter, high presser foot lift, 650 stitches per minute motor.
-The touchscreen is very useful and guides you easily through a lot of tasks.
+The touchscreen is handy and guides you quickly through a lot of tasks.

 The Janome 200E is purposely built to do just one job, which is to embroider.
 As a result, this little nugget produces end products that are comparable to much more expensive combo machines.